TFSA

 Not only does this strategy reduce your marginal tax rate but it also ensures that your living annuity capital continues to compound faster, as your capital is eroded more slowly than it would be were you drawing more than the minimum.

-Importantly, as with TFSAs, no income or dividend withholding tax is levied in the living annuity and capital gains tax is not applicable in terms of current legislation –only income paid by the living annuity attracts tax.
+Importantly, as with TFSAs, no income or dividend withholding tax is levied in the living annuity, and capital gains tax is not applicable in terms of current legislation – only income paid by the living annuity attracts tax.
 As is the case for TFSAs, retirement capital invested in living annuities therefore benefits from increased compounding returns.

 Minimise any estate duty liability

-Estate duty is an important consideration for investors.
-On death, it would be preferable from an estate duty perspective to have depleted your TFSA (and other discretionary savings), while maximising the capital growth of your living annuity.
-This is because you may nominate a beneficiary or beneficiaries to receive the benefit on death, which in turn confers tax benefits on them.
-Beneficiaries may choose to receive the benefit as an annuity, a lump sum (subject to tax) or a combination of the two.
-Both lump sum and annuity benefits are free from estate duty.
-Bear in mind that disallowed contributions (retirement fund contributions in excess of a maximum allowable deduction) may be subject to estate duty where such contributions were made after 1 March 2015.
+You may nominate a beneficiary or beneficiaries to receive your living annuity benefits on death, which could in turn confer tax benefits on them.
+Beneficiaries may choose to receive the benefits as an annuity, a lump sum (subject to tax) or a combination of the two.
+Irrespective of whether the benefits are received as a lump sum or an annuity, the benefits are free from estate duty.
+Bear in mind that disallowed contributions (retirement fund contributions in excess of a maximum allowable deduction) may be subject to estate duty where such contributions were made after 1 March 2016 and the benefit is received as a lump sum.

-We encourage financial advisors and investors to carefully consider all the financial, retirement and estate planning benefits that TFSAs provide, including when used in combination with living annuities.
+We encourage financial advisors and investors to carefully consider all the financial, retirement and estate-planning benefits that TFSAs provide, including when used in combination with living annuities.
 By investing in a TFSA with Ninety One Investment Platform (Ninety One IP), investors benefit from a competitive fee structure, transparent pricing and a wide range of funds from Ninety One.

 Download the PDF